Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     when our installer aborted half-ways, follow the instructions it prints to the console.
 Or simply click this link to get a copy bundled with Psychtoolbox][c++ runtime]

-5. Open Matlab as administrative user (for Windows 7 and later, right-click the Matlab shortcut and "Run As Administrator") and type the following in the command window, assuming you want Psychtoolbox to be installed inside the C:\toolbox folder:
+5. Open Matlab as administrative user (right-click the Matlab shortcut and "Run As Administrator") and type the following in the command window, assuming you want Psychtoolbox to be installed inside the C:\toolbox folder:

         >> cd('into the folder where you downloaded DownloadPsychtoolbox.m to').
         >> DownloadPsychtoolbox('C:\toolbox')